abokalam/Daily-bike-rental-ridership-perdiction-using-ANN/README.md

 Colaboratory, or "Colab" for short, allows you to write and execute Python in your browser, with

-1-Zero configuration required\
+> - Zero configuration required
-2-Free access to GPUs\
+> - Free access to GPUs
-3-Easy sharing
+> - Easy sharing

 ## Install